Montclair, New Jersey: Geography

 According to the U.S. Census Bureau, the township had a total area of 6.25 square miles (16.17 km2), including 6.24 square miles (16.16 km2) of land and 0.01 square miles (0.02 km2) of water (0.11%).

 Montclair is on the east side of the First Mountain of the Watchung Mountains.
 Some higher locations in the township provide excellent views of the surrounding area and of the New York City skyline about 12 mi away.

-Named localities in the township include Church Street, Frog Hollow, South End, Upper Montclair and Watchung Plaza.
+Named localities in the township include Church Street, Frog Hollow, South End, Upper Montclair, and Watchung Plaza.

 Montclair is split between two ZIP Codes.
 The central and southern parts of the township are designated 07042.
 Upper Montclair lies north of Watchung Avenue and has a separate ZIP code, 07043.
 Because the ZIP codes do not exactly match municipal boundaries, a few homes near the borders with neighboring towns fall into the ZIP codes for those communities.
 A few homes in some adjoining municipalities use one of the two ZIP codes assigned to Montclair, as does HackensackUMC Mountainside (07042, formerly known as Mountainside Hospital), whose campus straddles the border with Glen Ridge.
 Small areas in the southeast of the township fall into the Glen Ridge ZIP code 07028.

-Several streams flow eastward through Montclair: Toney's Brook in the center, Nishuane Brook in the southeast, the Wigwam Brook in the southwest, Pearl Brook in the northwest, and Yantacaw Brook in the northeast—all in the Passaic River watershed.
+Several streams flow eastward through Montclair: Toney's Brook in the center, Nishuane Brook in the southeast, Wigwam Brook in the southwest, Pearl Brook in the northwest, and Yantacaw Brook in the northeast—all in the Passaic River watershed.
 Yantacaw and Toney's brooks are dammed in parks to create ponds.
 Wigwam, Nishuane, and Toney's brooks flow into the Second River, and the others flow into the Third River.
 Montclair lies just north of the northernmost extent of the Rahway River watershed.

-Montclair borders the municipalities of Bloomfield, Cedar Grove, Glen Ridge, Orange, Verona and West Orange in Essex County; and Clifton and Little Falls in Passaic County.
+Montclair borders the municipalities of Bloomfield, Cedar Grove, Glen Ridge, Orange, Verona, and West Orange in Essex County; and Clifton and Little Falls in Passaic County.

 The southern border of Montclair is a straight line between Eagle Rock, on the ridge of the First Watchung Mountain, and the point where Orange Road begins at the foot of Ridgewood Avenue.
 The eastern border is roughly a straight line between that point and a point just southwest of where Broad Street crosses the Third River.
 The western border runs roughly along the ridge of the First Watchung Mountain between Eagle Rock and the Essex County/Passaic County border.
 The northern border is the border between those two counties.